DataDog/terraform-provider-datadog/docs/data-sources/cloud_workload_security_agent_rules.md

 page_title: "datadog_cloud_workload_security_agent_rules Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Use this data source to retrieve information about existing cloud workload security agent rules for use in other resources.
+  Use this data source to retrieve information about existing Cloud Workload Security Agent Rules for use in other resources.
 ---

 # datadog_cloud_workload_security_agent_rules (Data Source)

-Use this data source to retrieve information about existing cloud workload security agent rules for use in other resources.
+Use this data source to retrieve information about existing Cloud Workload Security Agent Rules for use in other resources.

 ## Example Usage